EthanWTL/Elo-Customer-Loyalty/README.md

 This repo walk through an independent project that analysis transaction data in a Brazil Shopping mall.

-You can download the [dataset](https://www.kaggle.com/competitions/elo-merchant-category-recommendation) and get an overview of the compettion on Kaggle also.
+You can download the [dataset](https://www.kaggle.com/competitions/elo-merchant-category-recommendation/data) and get an overview of the compettion on [Kaggle](https://www.kaggle.com/competitions/elo-merchant-category-recommendation) also.

+## Stage I: Data Engineering

-Stage I: create baseline models in Ranfomforest.
+## Stage II: create baseline models in Ranfom Forest.

-Stage II:
+## Stage III:

 Step I:
 Split datasets into normal datas and anomaly data